Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Classification of Twists

-Before proceeding further, we need a technical lemma which is the variant of \cite[Proposition 14]{New17}.
-We prove without using Grobner basis so that the proof is reversible to recover examples of elliptic curves with certain torsion structures.
+Before proceeding further, we need a technical lemma which is a variant of \cite[Proposition 14]{New17}.
+We prove without using Gr{\"o}bner basis so that the proof is reversible to recover examples of elliptic curves with certain torsion structure.